robertwaredev/scripts/docs/Fogstone.md

 - Fog cannot be dissipated by natural light like darkness can.
 - The chaotic effects of Fog are only negated by Foglight.
 - Everything which is unlit by Foglight will be scoured by Fog, which constantly roams the land and *changes* everything, procedurally destroying and creating areas completely anew.
-- Everything which is lit by Foglight is left untouched by the effects of Fog, allowing players to create pockets of relative safety in which settlements, travel routes, resource farms, and more may be formed.
+- Everything which is lit by Foglight is left untouched by the effects of Fog, allowing players to create pockets of relative safety in which settlements, travel routes, Consumption Pool farms, and more may be formed.
 - As a Fog dweller, you'll have to roll without using Fogstones if you want the high rewards for your high risk, using only expendable light sources to guide you, if any light at all.

 ### Fogstones vs Overworld